Is My Landlord Responsible For Damage to My Property?

 If that person sues you, liability will also cover you.

-Since lawsuits can cost a lot of money, liability coverage is worth every cent.
+Since lawsuits can cost much money, liability coverage is worth every cent.

 Loss of Use